Hard training and racing put lots of stress on the body and may lead to the reappearance of disease symptoms such as allergies and asthma

 Performing great and peaking at the right time – that does not only apply to sports – has a lot to do with finding and keeping your body in balance.

-This can eventually be a tricky thing to do.
+This balance can be a tricky thing to maintain.

-I am defining the dynamic balance here as a condition of one’s well-being that is produced by the optimal co-operation of the immune system, nervous system and hormones.
+I am defining the balance as a dynamic process, a condition of wellbeing that is produced by the optimal co-operation of the immune system, nervous system and hormones.

 A body increasingly losing its balance

 The story of a protriathlete, a case report

 First, I’ll tell you an athlete’s history that impressively shows how a body becomes unbalanced and how its buffer capacities get slowly depleted.

 The athlete suffered from severe exercise-induced asthma ever since.
 Sometimes he could control it well, sometimes the symptoms just deteriorated.
 An allergy component has never been clarified.